M-mahany/udagram-full-stack-udacity/README.md

 in the YML.config it runs the scripts inside the package.json which opens the path folder for front-end and api and runs the scripts inside the package.json of each file.

+please REview the project Diagram Folder to understand better

 install packages for both frontend and backend
 `npm run frontend:install`
 `npm run api:install`